LineageOS/scripts/aosp-merger/README.md

 3. Git commit the `vendor/lineage/vars` variable updates and upload to Gerrit

-4. Run `aosp-merger/aosp-merger.sh devices` to merge newly entered AOSP tags to all supported device's device-tree and dependencies, and upload the squashed merges to Gerrit
+4. Run `aosp-merger/aosp-merger.sh devices` to merge newly entered AOSP tags to all supported device's device-tree and dependencies, and upload the merges to Gerrit

-5. Run `aosp-merger/aosp-merger.sh kernels` to merge newly entered AOSP kernel tags to all supported device's kernel-tree and dependencies, and upload the squashed merges to Gerrit
+5. Run `aosp-merger/aosp-merger.sh kernels` to merge newly entered AOSP kernel tags to all supported device's kernel-tree and dependencies, and upload the merges to Gerrit

 6. Download pixel factory images, extract files and firmware - e.g. `source ${TOP}/vendor/lineage/vars/devices && for device in devices; do pixel/device.sh $device done`